How can creams treat herpes?

 What is aciclovir cream?

-How do I know I need to use the cream? – cold sores or genital herpes are most contagious during an outbreak.
+How do I know I need to use the cream? – cold sores are most contagious during an outbreak.
 You should start using the cream at the first sign of an infection (for instance when you first start feeling your skin tingling).
 It is best to start using it at this stage before the cold sore is visible, as treatment is more effective.
 You can use it once your cold sore has appeared but the cream may not always work.

 What are the dosages available? – The cream is available in a strength of 5%, which means there is 5 g of the active ingredient, aciclovir in 100 g of cream.